NQCP/NQCP-AA-pub-QBKSP_eigensolver/README.md

 To generate the necessary data, you should run the script *data_generator.py*.
 Then, you can use each notebook to plot and analyze the data.

-Please replace the data path with your data path.
+In all files, please replace the variable `Data_path` with the location where you would like to store the generated data.